raffraffraff/oci-k3s/README.md

 ```
 terraform init
 terraform plan
-terraform app
+terraform apply
 ```

 ## Copy the kubeconfig from the server
-When you terraform apply finishes, terraform will output a bunch of IP addresses (yeah, these are fake):
+When you terraform apply finishes, terraform will output a bunch of IP addresses (yeah, these are also fake):
 ```
 nlb_ip_address = "151.183.24.123"
 servers_ips = [